galdranorn/koci-zakatek/pages/index-en.md

 meet-us_img : /assets/home/meet-us.jpg
 meet-us_img-alt : photo of foundation cats
 meet-us_foundation: >-
-  The Koci Zakątek Foundation was established in 2009 (as the EBRA Foundation).
+  The Koci Zakatek Foundation was established in 2009 (as the EBRA Foundation).
   The primary goal of the Foundation is to help <strong>sick, injured and abandoned animals</strong>.
 In particular, we focus on taking special care of cats.
 meet-us_platform: >-